top of page

 Clearing A Blocked Stormwater Drain

 Drain cleaning processes for clearing blocked stormwater drains are similar to that of clearing blocked sewer lines with the difference being that stormwater waste material is dirt, mud, sand, pebbles, rocks, leaves, sticks and other crazy foreign objects like hose nozzles and sprinkler heads, tennis balls, golf balls and small children's toys to name a few.
-Stormwater waste is hard, solid, heavy and extremely abrasive and more difficult and time consuming to remove from stormwater drains than sewer waste and tree root intrusions are from sewer lines and causes much greater wear and tear on water jetting and drain camera equipment than sewer waste which is only soft and gooey material.
-Stormwater drains can also be damaged or defective and impacted by tree root intrusions in exactly the same way sewer lines are.
+Stormwater waste is hard, solid, heavy and extremely abrasive when used with high-pressure water jet equipment and more difficult and time consuming to remove from stormwater drains than sewer waste and tree root intrusions are from sewer lines.
+This causes much greater wear and tear and subsequently much higher operating costs for water jetting and drain camera equipment than sewer waste which is only soft and gooey material.
+Stormwater drains can also be damaged or defective and impacted by tree root intrusions requiring high-pressure root cutting in exactly the same way sewer lines are.

-It is also important to keep your stormwater drains clean by carrying out regular servicing as stormwater drains are designed to only carry "stormwater".
-Heavy waste material such as dirt, sand, pebbles, rocks, sticks and other foreign objects that makes its way into your stormwater drains generally does not flow through the drain to the end discharge point instead being deposited on the bottom of the pipe.
-Over time this build-up of heavy waste material inside the drain reduces the diameter of the pipe and its capacity to drain stormwater leading to choked drains causing flooding during heavy or torrential rain events which can cause property damage.
-Stormwater drains completely blocked with heavy waste material over long distances can take many hours to clear or in some cases become unclearable.
-Not regularly checking and cleaning your stormwater drains can be an expensive mistake!
+Stormwater drains are different to sewer lines in this way.
+Provided your sewer line is in proper working condition with no defects or tree root intrusions, everything you flush down the drain will easily make its way downstream to the Sydney Water main sewer line because sewer waste is soft, gooey and light and that is what a sewer line is designed to do.
+This means regular servicing of your sewer line is not required however it is important to keep your stormwater drains clean by carrying out regular servicing as stormwater drains are designed to only carry "stormwater" not heavy waste material.
+Heavy waste material such as dirt, sand, pebbles, rocks, sticks and other foreign objects that makes its way into your stormwater drains will not get flushed and flow through the drain to the end discharge point instead it will be deposited along the bottom of the pipe over many metres.
+Over time this build-up of heavy waste material inside the drain reduces the inside diameter of the pipe and its capacity to drain stormwater leading to choked drains causing flooding during heavy or torrential rain events which can cause property damage.
+Stormwater drains that are full of heavy waste material over long distances can take many hours to clear or in some cases become completely unclearable.
+Sticking your head in the sand and not regularly checking and cleaning your stormwater drains on a regular basis whether they are in good condition or not with or without tree root intrusions can be an expensive mistake!
+You can see how difficult it can be water jetting a small amount of heavy beach sand from about 20 metres of a 4-year-old PVC stormwater drain here.

 Why Is Regular Drain Servicing Important?

-Homeowners with tree root affected drains carrying out regular preventive drain maintenance to avoid blockages to keep their drains flowing only require a 2-step process (Step-3.
-CCTV drain camera inspection and Step-4. high-pressure tree root cutting) because getting their drains serviced before they become blocked means they do not need Step-2 initial water jetting to clear the drain of backed-up waste material and as the Plumber will have been there on previous service calls no assessment (Step-1) is required as he will already know everything about the homeowners drains and access to their drains underground should be easy.
-Regular drain servicing also means smaller and shorter tree root regrowth making the root cutting process much easier which means a quicker service at a lower cost.
+Homeowners with tree root affected drains carrying out regular preventive drain maintenance to avoid blockages to keep their drains flowing only require a 2-step process (CCTV drain camera inspection and high-pressure tree root cutting) because getting their drains serviced before they become blocked means they do not need initial water jetting to clear the blocked drain of backed-up waste material and as the Plumber will have been there on previous service calls very little assessment is required as he will already know everything about the homeowners drains and getting access to their drains underground should be easy.
+Regular drain servicing also means smaller and shorter tree root regrowth making the root cutting process much easier which means a much quicker service at a lower cost.
 Regular drain servicing for tree root affected drains you do not want to permanently fix is a no brainer!
 You can see an example on our YouTube channel of a regular sewer line tree root cutting service to remove tree root regrowth for one of our existing customers.
 This sewer line requires servicing every 12 to 18 months to avoid blockages and we have been servicing this sewer line for many years.

 Blocked Drain Clearing Process in Detail